Nama ERP DocsNama ERP Docs

 drillDownMappingNoDefines which target widgets or dashboards appear in the right-click drill-down menu, and what filter values to pass to them.

 linkMappingsNoDefines link navigation targets that appear in the right-click context menu under "Navigate To".
-See Section 5c.
+See Section 5b.

 2. Data Source Query (SQL)

 Each widget has a dataSource field containing a SQL query (T-SQL for SQL Server).
-The query must include the literal placeholder $FILTERS$ in its WHERE clause.
+The query must include the literal placeholder /*AND-FILTERS*/ in its WHERE clause.
 The server replaces this with the active cross-filter conditions at runtime.
+Because the placeholder is a SQL comment, the query is also valid when run directly in SQL Server Management Studio without any modifications.

 Pattern